 Summer is a great time for family get togethers and days out, but buying lunch at some attractions can give many people financial indigestion.

-Make a picnic part of the fun, ask everyone to bring along something interesting, set out a rug and have a feast.
+Make a picnic part of the fun – ask everyone to bring along something interesting (and to avoid everyone bringing sausage rolls or pork pies), set out a rug and have a feast.

 Five gadgets for a last-minute picnic